crhg/laravel-env-check/README.md

 In EnvCheckServiceProvider.php line 38:

+  env is specified but its different from current environment. (specified=testing, app.env=local)

+% APP_ENV=testing php artisan migrate:status

+In EnvCheckServiceProvider.php line 38:

-  --env option is specified but its different from current environment. (opt=testing, app.env=local)
+  env is specified but its different from current environment. (specified=testing, app.env=local)

 ```